 \subsection{Deep Learning Ring Attractor Model}

-To further enhance the ring attractor's integration into RL frameworks and agents, we provide a Deep Learning (DL) implementation.This approach improves model learning and integration with DRL agents.
+To further enhance the ring attractor's integration into RL frameworks and agents, we provide a Deep Learning (DL) implementation.
+This approach improves model learning and integration with DRL agents.
 Our implementation offers both algorithmic improvements, by benefiting from DL training process, and software integration improvements, easing the deployment processes.
-Recurrent Neural Networks (RNNs) offer a practical approach for integrating ring attractors within DRL agents.
-Recent studies by ~\citet{RNNRL} show that RNNs perform well in modeling sequential data and in capturing temporal dependencies for decision making.
-RNNs mirror ring attractors' temporal dynamics, with their recurrent connections and flexible architecture emulating the interconnected nature of ring attractor neurons.
-This allows modeling of weighted connections for both forward and recurrent hidden states, as shown in the Appendix~\ref{RA_RNN_implementation}.
-The premises for modeling the structure of the RNN are as follows.
+Recurrent Neural Networks (RNNs) offer an approach for integrating ring attractors within DRL agents.
+Recent studies by~\cite{RNNRL} show that RNNs perform well in modeling sequential data and in capturing temporal dependencies for decision-making.
+Like CTRNNs, RNNs mirror ring attractors' temporal dynamics, with their recurrent connections and flexible architecture emulating their interconnected nature.
+Allowing modelling weighted connections for forward and recurrent hidden states, as shown in Appendix~\ref{RA_RNN_implementation}.
+The premises for modeling RNN are as follows.

 \textbf{Attractor state as recurrent connections}.
-RNN recurrent connections model the attractor state, integrating information from previous time steps into the current network state, allowing retention of information over time.
+RNN recurrent connections model the attractor state, integrating information from previous time steps into the current network state, allowing for the retention of information over time.

 \textbf{Signal input as a forward pass}.
 Forward connections from previous layers are arranged circularly, mimicking the ring's spatial distribution.
-The attractor state encodes task context, influenced by current input and hidden state.
-A learnable time constant $\tau$, inherited from Eq. \ref{eq:Excitatory_neuron}, controls input contributions and temporal evolution, enabling adaptive behavior and adaptable input contribution to the attractor state.
+The attractor state encodes the task context, influenced by the current input and hidden state.
+A learnable time constant $\tau$, inherited from Eq. \eqref{eq:Excitatory_neuron}, controls input and temporal evolution, enabling adaptive behavior and elastic contribution to the attractor state.